How and Why You Need to Use Dockers In CI & CD

 Continuous Deployment is an approach where the development teams release software in short cycles.
 Any change a developer makes gets deployed all the way to production.

-Docker is a Containerization platform that packages the application and all its dependencies together in the form of a Container to ensure that the application works seamlessly in any environment.
+Docker is a Containerization platform which packages the application and all its dependencies together in the form of Container to ensure that the application works seamlessly in any environment.

 How does a Docker help in CI/CD?

-Dockers help developers build and test their code in any environment to catch bugs early in the application development life cycle.
-CI/CD with Dockers helps streamline the process, saves time on builds, and allows developers to run tests in parallel.
+Dockers help developers to build their code and test their code in any environment to catch bugs early in the application development life cycle.
+Dockers help streamline the process, save time on builds, and allows developers to run tests in parallel.

 Dockers can integrate with source control management tools like GitHub and Integration tools like Jenkins.
-Developers submit the code to GitHub and test the code that automatically triggers a build using Jenkins, creating an image.
-This image can be added to the Docker registry to deal with inconsistencies between different environment types.
+Developers submit the code into GitHub, test the code that automatically triggers a build using Jenkins creating an image.
+This image can be added to Docker registry to deal with inconsistencies between different environment types.

 Technical Solution